IMPCT Institute

 A 1982 computer-science problem describing the difficulty of getting independent parties to agree on a shared state when some of them may be dishonest.
 Bitcoin's blockchain solves a real-world version of this problem.

-CCTP (Cross-Chain Transfer Protocol)Introduced Day 19
+CCTP (Cross-Chain Transfer Protocol)Mod 19

 Circle's native USDC bridging system.
 Burns on source, mints on destination, eliminating the wrapped-asset middleman.

-Centralized exchange (CEX)Introduced Day 10
+Centralized exchange (CEX)Mod 10

 A company that operates a trading venue, holds customer assets, and matches trades on an internal order book.
 (Coinbase, Binance, Kraken.)